-TU Dublin has locations across the City Centre, Blanchardstown and Tallaght and our Estates Office work with a contrasting range of buildings - some very old and amongst the finest in the city, others are modern and very sophisticated in their design and servicing.
+TU Dublin has five campuses across the Dublin region wand our Estates Team work with a contrasting range of buildings - some very old and amongst the finest in the city, others are modern and very sophisticated in their design and servicing.
 Maintaining the very highest level of energy efficiency and waste management is an important consideration in the delivery of all campus services.
-In addition, as a partner of the Smarter Travel Campus Programme, TU Dublin encourages students and staff to use public transport, to walk or cycle and bike parks are available in all locations.
+In addition, as a partner of the Smarter Travel Campus Programme, the University encourages sall tudents and staff to use public transport, to walk or cycle and bike parks are available in all locations.

-The University also runs a number of environment and biodiversity projects through TU Dublin Green Campus, including the rewilding of parts of the Grangegorman Campus, volunteer clean-up opportunities for staff and students.
+The University also runs a number of environment and biodiversity projects through our Green Campus initiative, including the rewilding of parts of the Grangegorman Campus, volunteer clean-up opportunities for students and staff .
 Green Week is celebrated in March with a number of seminars, workshops, films and talks exploring various topics related to climate action, sustainability and protecting our environment.

 2030 Agenda for Sustainable Development